libretro/common-shaders/blurs/README.txt

 PICK THE RIGHT BLUR FOR YOUR USE CASE:
 There are several different types of blurs, ranging in size from 3-12 texels: a.)
-Naive separable blurs use vertical and horizontal passes and require N taps
+"Resize" separable blurs use vertical and horizontal passes and require N
-    for an Nx blur.
-These are the only blurs which work with arbitrary resizes. b.)
-Fast separable blurs use vertical and horizontal passes and require N taps for an (N*2 - 1)x blur.
+    taps for an Nx blur.
+These are arbitrarily resizable. b.)
+"Fast" separable blurs use vertical and horizontal passes and require N taps for an (N*2 - 1)x blur.
 They exploit bilinear filtering to reduce the required taps from e.g. 9 to 5.
 These are always faster, but they have strict image scale requirements. c.)
-One-pass blurs combine the vertical/horizontal passes of the fast separable blurs.
-They exploit bilinear filtering the same way.
-They're faster than separable blurs at 3x3, competitive at 5x5 depending on options, and slower at 7x7 and above...but larger blurs may still be useful if you're hurting for passes. d.)
-One-pass shared sample blurs go a step further: They also use quad-pixel communication with fine-grained derivatives to distribute texture samples across a 2x2 pixel quad.  (ddx() and ddy() are required, as well as a GPU that uses fine-grained derivatives).
+"Resize" one-pass blurs combine the vertical/horizontal passes of the "resize" separable blurs, and they require NxN taps for an NxN blur.
+These perform slowly enough that only tex2Dblur3x3resize is useful/included. d.)
+Other one-pass blurs combine the vertical/horizontal passes of the "fast" separable blurs, and they exploit bilinear filtering the same way.
+They're faster than separable blurs at 3x3, competitive at 5x5 depending on options, and slower at 7x7 and above...but larger blurs may still be useful if you're hurting for passes. e.)
+"Shared" one-pass blurs go a step further: They also use quad-pixel communication with fine-grained derivatives to distribute texture samples across a 2x2 pixel quad.  (ddx() and ddy() are required, as well as a GPU that uses fine-grained derivatives).
 These blurs are faster than the other